Support

 The result?

 Dove sales grew from $2 billion to $4 billion in three years.
-This was only possible with prior research on the target group.
+This was only possible due to prior research on the target group.

 But let's go even further.

 You should conduct market research and analyze customer feedback to gain valuable insights into what your customers seek and value most.
-This information allows you to tailor your products and services to fulfill your customers' needs.
+This helps you tweak your products and services to match what your customers want.

 When you meet their needs and exceed their expectations, you create a loyal customer base that is more likely to return and recommend your products or services to others.

 But it’s not only about that.
-It's also about anticipating their needs and providing solutions before they know they need them.
+It's also about anticipating customer needs and providing solutions before they know they need them.

 So, to improve your sales, start by conducting market research and analyzing customer feedback.